 Let’s address the elephant in the room first.
 Even if we exclude the mobile-heavy eastern markets, mobile traffic is thriving around the world.

 The exact numbers vary depending on the industry.
-Our desktop traffic is in line with Adobe’s 2015 Digital Index research, which showed 84% of visits on tech sites are on the desktop.
+Our desktop traffic is in line with Adobe’s 2015 Digital Index research, which showed that 84% of visits to tech sites are on the desktop.

 But mobile visits can be as much as 60% of your total traffic – and it doesn’t end at this percentage.
 Multiple studies have shown that mobile visitors consume more than double the minutes desktop visitors do.

 This trend hasn’t gone unnoticed among marketers.
 In 2015, mobile ad spend already accounted for 49% of digital ad spending.
 The figure is steadily growing ever since and ignoring that trend will cost you a lot.

 Is that higher than the Internet and your industry averages?
 Let me know in the comments.